Vanity gets a bad rap – it’s important to like the way you look, and what I do is an art form.

 And while Dr Mars is an advocate of new, cutting-edge and non-invasive laser technology called “vaginal rejuvenation” or the “Mona Lisa Touch” treatment, which can restore vaginal tissue and even cure vaginal atrophy, she ain’t no fan of vaginal surgery, which is purely cosmetic.

-For me, the concept of undergoing surgery on your perfectly lovely, normal and healthy lady bits due to societal or relationship pressure to resemble a porn star, is both ridiculous and abhorrent.
+For me, the concept of undergoing surgery on your perfectly lovely, normal and healthy lady bits due to societal or relationship pressure to get a porn star vagina is both ridiculous and abhorrent.
 Are women’s bodies so heavily scrutinised, critiqued and ridiculed that even our vaginas all have to look the same?

 Beauty comes in all shapes and sizes, as do vaginas – there is no one perfect vag.
 And yet so many women, convinced their labias are too unsightly, big or just not Anglo porn-star enough, flock to get vaginal surgery.